ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    :width: 100%
    :align: center

 **Figure 2:** Visualization of ROCm flow data in Perfetto

 .. image:: /data/perfetto_flow.png
    :width: 100%
    :align: center

 Perfetto visualization for counter collection
 +++++++++++++++++++++++++++++++++++++++++++++

 When collecting performance counter data, you can visualize the counter tracks per agent in the Perfetto viewer by using the PFTrace output format.
-This allows you to see how counter values change over time during kernel execution.
+This helps you see how counter values change over time during kernel execution.

 To generate a Perfetto trace file with counter data, use: